Shifath472533/Evaluation-Metrics-for-Image-captioning-in-python-3/README.md

-# Evaluation-Metrics-for-Image-captioning-in-python-3
+### Evaluation-Metrics-for-Image-captioning-in-python-3

-I have seen many people who can't easily evalute the captions in automatic image captioning.
-So I have gathered almost all the metrics available for it.
+I have seen many people who struggle to evalute the quality of captions using evaluation metrics in image captioning.
+So I have gathered almost all the metrics available for it and impelented in **python 3**.
 So use it and goodluck :)

 Available metrics:
 ------------------
-  BLEU-1
+ - BLEU-1
-  BLEU-2
+ - BLEU-2
-  BLEU-3
+ - BLEU-3
-  BLEU-4
+ - BLEU-4
-  METEOR
+ - METEOR
-  ROUGE
+ - ROUGE
-  CIDER
+ - CIDER
-  SPICE
+ - SPICE
-  gleu
+ - gleu
-  SkipThoughtCS
+ - SkipThoughtCS
-  EmbeddingAverageCosineSimilarity
+ - EmbeddingAverageCosineSimilarity
-  VectorExtremaCosineSimilarity
+ - VectorExtremaCosineSimilarity
-  GreedyMatchingScore
+ - GreedyMatchingScore